Day 4: Sapporo – Asahikawa

 The next morning, we were greeted with a beautiful view of Lake Akan from our hotel room!

 We had buffet breakfast at the hotel before checking out.
+The breakfast did not disappoint with a mix a western and Japanese selections and many kids-friendly options.

 We enjoyed our stay at Hanayuuka very much and I would recommend it for the more budget-conscious travellers.
 The facilities within Hanayuuka were very limited and it was a tad far from the main shopping streets, but the shuttle bus that ran on call to Yuku No Sato made it convenient.
 Of course, if you do not mind spending a bit more, Yuku No Sato or the adjacent Tsuruga Wings (Yuku No Sato and Tsuruga Wings are linked at the first storey) which have better facilities and location would be better choices.